Dean/Professor of International Relations, Paul H. Nitze School of Advanced International Studies, Johns Hopkins University

 Bachelors degree in Anthropology from Georgia State University, Magna Cum Laude

-Zack joined the US-Taiwan Business Council as a staff assistant in June of 2013.
+Zack joined the US-Taiwan Business Council as a staff assistant in June of 2013, and was promoted to Associate in October 2014.
 He is a graduate of the University of Michigan, graduating with honors and distinction in 2013 after completing his bachelorís degree with concentrations in Asian Studies and political science.
 He first became interested in Taiwan during the summer of 2010, when he received the Taiwan-US Alliance scholarship and studied Mandarin Chinese at the National Pingtung University of Education in Pingtung, Taiwan.
 In 2012, he participated in the Michigan in Washington program and interned with the Council for the winter semester.

 2013 - present